sweeks/multiviewer/docs/multiviewer-specification.md

 - **Volume Up**.
 This increments the volume delta of the selected TV.
 - **Volume Down**.
 This decrements the volume delta of the selected TV.

+# Deactivating a TV in fullscreen

+When a TV is deactivated while in a fullscreen layout:

+- If only one active TV remains, switch to `FULLSCREEN/FULL`, set `selected_window = W1`,
+  and show that remaining TV in `W1`.
+- Otherwise, the selected window stays selected.
+Its slot will show whichever TV shifted into it after removal.
+The other fullscreen window keeps showing the same TV as before by following that TV to its new window:
+  - If the full window was selected, it remains the full window; the pip window moves to the window that now holds the old pip TV.
+  - If the pip window was selected, it remains the pip window; the full window moves to the window that now holds the old full TV.

 # Dual-use Buttons for Apple TV

 When `remote_mode == APPLE_TV`, the dual-use buttons behave exactly like the